 The history

-Inspired by family circumstances to found a champagne house in 1847, Pol Roger focussed early on exports to Great Britain.
+Inspired by family circumstances to found a champagne house in 1849, Pol Roger focussed early on exports to Great Britain.
 The family history shows that Pol Roger had favoured dry champagne since 1855.
 Because he knew that the English had a preference for it.
 The house grew rapidly, even after Pol Roger’s death in 1899, when his sons obtained a presidential decree allowing the founder’s name in the form Pol-Roger to become the new family name, while the company continued to be called Pol Roger.
 Soon celebrities and the aristocracy were among the customers.
-In 1911, the Grande Marque became a purveyor to the British monarchy.
-Three years earlier Winston Churchill had become a customer of the Maison.
-After a meeting with Odette Pol Roger in Paris in 1944 at the latest, he was never to miss an opportunity to demonstrate his preference for Pol Roger.
+The Grande Marque first became a purveyor to the British monarchy in 1877.
+And Winston Churchill became a customer of the Maison in 1908.
+After a meeting with Odette Pol Roger in Paris in 1945 at the latest, he was never to miss an opportunity to demonstrate his preference for Pol Roger.

 As a family business in the 20th century, it was a rock of tradition.
 But the company could not completely shut itself off from modernity.
 At the turn of the millennium, managers from outside the family took over the operational business for the first time.
 This involved considerable investment in the cellar and vineyards.
 The production facilities were renovated between 2001 and 2011.
 In the following years, the family home in Épernay, built in the 19th century, was modernised.
 At the same time, Dominique Petit, Krug’s former head of cave, arrived in 1999.
 For him, it was a step out of the world of oak and into the world of stainless steel.
 His successor was Damien Cambres in 2018.
 Laurent d’Harcourt is now Chairman of the Maison.
 In addition, Hubert de Billy as Head of Commercial and Public Relations and Véronique Collard de Billy as President of the Supervisory Board hold leading positions from the fifth generation of the family.
 With Bastien Collard de Billy as Secretary General, the first member of the sixth generation has been working in the company since 2020.